grafana/alloy/docs/rfcs/0001-designing-in-the-open.md

 ### Issues

 Issues are the quickest path towards proposing a change.
-Issue proposals must be opened at the [grafana/agent issues page](https://github.com/grafana/agent/issues).
+Issue proposals must be opened at the [issues page](https://github.com/grafana/alloy/issues).

 There are no strict set of rules for issue-based proposals, but authors are recommended to prefix the issue title with `Proposal:` so it may be found more